pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 * Both locations must be using *non-overlapping* LAN IP subnets.

   For example, if both sites are using ``192.168.1.0/24`` on the LAN, no site to site VPN will work.
-This is not a limitation in pfSense, but of basic IP routing.
+This is not a limitation in the pfSense software, but of basic IP routing.
 When any host on either of the networks tries to communicate with ``192.168.1.0/24``, it will consider that host to be on its local LAN and the packets will never reach the firewall to be passed over the VPN connection.
   Similarly, if one site is using ``192.168.0.0/16`` and one using ``192.168.1.0/24``, these subnets are also overlapping and a site to site VPN will not work.
 Keep in mind the more networks that are linked together the